Daniel Seavey

-Daniel James Seavey (born April 2, 1999) is an American singer, songwriter, and record producer.
+Daniel James Seavey (born April 2, 1999) is an American singer-songwriter.
 He first gained national attention as a contestant on the fourteenth season of American Idol in 2015, where he placed in the Top 9.
 He later rose to prominence as a founding member of the boy band Why Don't We.
 The band released five extended plays and two albums, both of which reached the top 10 on the Billboard 200 chart, before going on hiatus in 2022.

 Following the group's hiatus, Seavey released his debut single "Can't We Pretend That We're Good" in November 2022.
-In 2023, he embarked on his first headlining tour Introducing Daniel Seavey and released his debut EP, Dancing In The Dark.
+In 2023, he embarked on his first headlining tour Introducing Daniel Seavey and released his debut EP, Dancing in the Dark.

 In 2024, Seavey released "The Older You Get", the first single from his forthcoming debut album, Second Wind.
 He also supported fellow American Idol alum Benson Boone on the European leg of Boone's The Fireworks & Rollerblades World Tour in June 2024 as well as Dean Lewis on Lewis' The Epilogue World Tour in October 2024.